How To Use A Semicolon: The Ultimate Guide

 The semicolon is a much misunderstood punctuation mark.
 Some writers use it sparingly, while others seem to sprinkle it liberally throughout their work.
 However, there are certain situations where the semicolon should be avoided altogether.

-One such situation is when listing items.
+1. When listing items.
 For example, consider the following sentence: “I need to buy eggs, milk, and bread.”
 In this case, the semicolon would be incorrect, as each item on the list is a complete thought.
 The correct punctuation in this case would be a comma, followed by the word “and.”

-Another situation where the semicolon should be avoided is when joining two short, simple sentences.
+2. The semicolon should be avoided is when joining two short, simple sentences.
 For example, consider the following sentence: “I’m thirsty.
 I need a drink.”
 In this case, using a semicolon would be unnecessary and distracting.
 The correct punctuation in this case would simply be a period.

 When used correctly, the semicolon can be a helpful tool; however, it’s important to know when not to use it.
 Otherwise, you run the risk of making your writing appear unnecessarily complicated and difficult to understand.